ClickUp Training 101: How to Set Up ClickUp & Build Strong SOPs

 Alright!
 You’ve got a ClickUp Workspace and you’ve started your first draft of your ClickUp hierarchy.
 It’s time to invite your team!

 If you haven’t already, you can now use the settings in the bottom-left corner to locate the “People” settings.
-Inside the ProcessDriven Membership, we have a Decision Tree to help you determine what level of access you need.
+Inside ClickingUp, we have a Decision Tree to help you determine what level of access you need but, as a shorthand:

 • Most of your permanent team members will need “Member” access in ClickUp.